fabulous-dev/FSharp.Mobile.Templates/README.md

 # FSharp.Mobile.Templates

-In this repository, you can find all the templates for creating mobile and desktop apps using .NET 7.0 and F# 7.0.
+In this repository, you can find all the templates for creating mobile and desktop apps using .NET 8.0 and F# 7.0.

 Please note that those templates are "plain" F# templates, no additional dependencies.
 If you are interested in the Fabulous templates you can use:

 - [Fabulous.XamarinForms templates](https://github.com/fabulous-dev/Fabulous.XamarinForms)
 - [Fabulous.MauiControls templates](https://github.com/fabulous-dev/Fabulous.MauiControls)
 - [Fabulous.Avalonia templates](https://github.com/fabulous-dev/Fabulous.Avalonia)

-NB.
-The Xamarin.Forms template will stay on .NET 6.0.
-Microsoft never intended to migrate Xamarin.Forms from Mono to .NET 6.0/7.0, making it hard to upgrade to .NET 7.0.

 ### Prerequisites
 In order to build and run the Android and iOS projects, you need to install the corresponding workloads